Photosynthesis: Evolution

 Fossils of what are thought to be filamentous photosynthetic organisms have been dated at 3.4 billion years old.
-More recent studies also suggest that photosynthesis may have begun about 3.4 billion years ago.
+More recent studies also suggest that photosynthesis may have begun about 3.4 billion years ago, though the first direct evidence of photosynthesis comes from thylakoid membranes preserved in 1.75-billion-year-old cherts.

-The main source of oxygen in the Earth's atmosphere derives from oxygenic photosynthesis, and its appearance is sometimes referred to as the oxygen catastrophe.
-Geological evidence suggests that oxygenic photosynthesis, such as that in cyanobacteria, became important during the Paleoproterozoic era around 2 billion years ago.
+Oxygenic photosynthesis is the main source of oxygen in the Earth's atmosphere, and its earliest appearance is sometimes referred to as the oxygen catastrophe.
+Geological evidence suggests that oxygenic photosynthesis, such as that in cyanobacteria, became important during the Paleoproterozoic era around two billion years ago.
 Modern photosynthesis in plants and most photosynthetic prokaryotes is oxygenic, using water as an electron donor, which is oxidized to molecular oxygen in the photosynthetic reaction center.

 Symbiosis and the origin of chloroplasts

 Several groups of animals have formed symbiotic relationships with photosynthetic algae.
-These are most common in corals, sponges and sea anemones.
-It is presumed that this is due to the particularly simple body plans and large surface areas of these animals compared to their volumes.
-In addition, a few marine mollusks Elysia viridis and Elysia chlorotica also maintain a symbiotic relationship with chloroplasts they capture from the algae in their diet and then store in their bodies (see Kleptoplasty).
+These are most common in corals, sponges, and sea anemones.
+Scientists presume that this is due to the particularly simple body plans and large surface areas of these animals compared to their volumes.
+In addition, a few marine mollusks, such as Elysia viridis and Elysia chlorotica, also maintain a symbiotic relationship with chloroplasts they capture from the algae in their diet and then store in their bodies (see Kleptoplasty).
 This allows the mollusks to survive solely by photosynthesis for several months at a time.
-Some of the genes from the plant cell nucleus have even been transferred to the slugs, so that the chloroplasts can be supplied with proteins that they need to survive.
+Some of the genes from the plant cell nucleus have even been transferred to the slugs, so that the chloroplasts can be supplied with proteins they need to survive.

 An even closer form of symbiosis may explain the origin of chloroplasts.
 Chloroplasts have many similarities with photosynthetic bacteria, including a circular chromosome, prokaryotic-type ribosome, and similar proteins in the photosynthetic reaction center.
 The endosymbiotic theory suggests that photosynthetic bacteria were acquired (by endocytosis) by early eukaryotic cells to form the first plant cells.
 Therefore, chloroplasts may be photosynthetic bacteria that adapted to life inside plant cells.
 Like mitochondria, chloroplasts possess their own DNA, separate from the nuclear DNA of their plant host cells and the genes in this chloroplast DNA resemble those found in cyanobacteria.
 DNA in chloroplasts codes for redox proteins such as those found in the photosynthetic reaction centers.
 The CoRR Hypothesis proposes that this co-location of genes with their gene products is required for redox regulation of gene expression, and accounts for the persistence of DNA in bioenergetic organelles.